-- 19) Economic models are often based on assumptions because they - A) help explain the past - B) help simplify complex real-world phenomena - C) help predict the future with greater accuracy - D) help test models even when relevant data are unavailable
+- 16) Economic models are often based on assumptions because they: - A) help explain the past. - B) help simplify complex real-world phenomena. - C) help predict the future with higher accuracy. - D) help test models even when relevant data is unavailable.

-A model is based on an assumption that an additional year of education increases a student's future wage by 20 percent.
+Scenario: A model is based on an assumption that an additional year of education increases a student's future wage by 20%.

-- 20) Refer to the scenario above.
-The hypothesis of the model is that . - A) college graduates will earn about 80 percent more than high school graduates - B) college graduates will earn about 107 percent more than high school graduates - C) college graduates will earn about 200 percent more than high school graduates - D) college graduates will earn about 275 percent more than high school graduates
+- 17) Refer to the scenario above.
+The hypothesis of the model is that: - A) college graduates will earn 80 percent more than high school graduates. - B) college graduates will earn 107 percent more than high school graduates. - C) college graduates will earn 200 percent more than high school graduates. - D) college graduates will earn 275 percent more than high school graduates.